medinaveen9/AROD_new/README.md

 ## Overview
 AROD is a web application built using React.js (initialized with Vite) for the frontend and Node.js with Express for the backend.
 It is designed to manage various operations efficiently, leveraging modern web development best practices.
+User details like name, email, age is stored in Postgresql DB and uploaded image refrence is stored in MongoDB.

 ## Features
 - CRUD operations for managing users
 - RESTful API integration with React.js frontend
 - State management using React Hooks
 - Secure API calls with Axios
-- Database management using MongoDB Atlas
+- Database management using MongoDB Atlas and Postgresql

 ## Technologies Used
 ### Frontend: